-However, they also bring with them several implications of risks to aspects such as security, trust and inclusion, as well as issues of transparency and accountability – in AI algorithms, tools, and the data they depend on.
+However, they also bring with them several challenges and risks.

 C-007 Comment from Facebook

-2.8.1.1 AI solutions and technologies have the potential to transform areas as diverse and critical as education, healthcare, finance, mobility, agriculture and energy.
+2.8.1.1 AI solutions and technologies have the potential to transform areas as diverse and critical as accessibility, connectivity, education, healthcare, finance, mobility, agriculture and energy.

-However, they also bring with them several implications of risks to aspects such as security, trust and inclusion, as well as issues of transparency and accountability – in AI algorithms, tools, and the data they depend on.
+However, they also bring with them several issues related to security, trust and inclusion, as well as issues of transparency and accountability – in AI algorithms, models, and the data they depend on.

 C-012 Comment from the People’s Democratic Republic of Algeria